cyoung1024/spike-guide/spike-wiki/docs/about.md

 Loop dev 1.10.1 with Spike client integrated.
 Does not have Medtronic x15 fix.

 ### [Dev-spike-x15](https://github.com/cyoung1024/loop/tree/dev-spike-x15)
 Loop dev 1.10.1 with Spike client integrated.
-Has Medtronic x15 fix.
+Has Medtronic x15 fix. **As of 27/10/2019, the dev branch has an x15 fix directly integrated into it.
+This branch will no longer be updated.
+Please move to dev-spike.**

 ### [Jojo-spike](https://github.com/cyoung1024/loop/tree/jojo-spike)
 Katie DiSimone's Jojo branch with Spike client integrated.
 Includes the Medtronic x15 fix.